 We record a tax provision for the anticipated tax consequences of the reported results of operations.
-In accordance with SFAS No. 109, "Accounting for Income Taxes," the provision for income taxes is computed using the asset and liability method, under which deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the financial reporting and tax bases of assets and liabilities, and for operating losses and tax credit carryforwards.
+In accordance with SFAS No. 109, "Accounting for Income Taxes," the provision for income taxes is computed using the asset and liability method, under which deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the financial reporting and tax bases of assets and liabilities, and for operating losses and tax credit carry-forwards.
 Deferred tax assets and liabilities are measured using the currently enacted tax rates that apply to taxable income in effect for the years in which those tax assets are expected to be realized or settled.
+Beginning with the adoption of FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48") as of January 1, 2007, we recognize the effect of the income tax positions only if those positions are more likely than not of being sustained.
+Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
+Changes in recognition or measurement are reflected in the period in which the change in judgement occurs.